GalSim-developers/GalSim/docs/gal.rst

 ========

 There are a number of profiles that are designed to be used for galaxy profiles.
-Again though, there s nothing restricting these classes to be used only for that purpose if you have another use case for which one would be relevant.
+Again though, there is nothing restricting these classes to be used only for that purpose if you have another use case for which one would be relevant.

 Exponenatial Profile